BlogDue Diligence Data Room 2026: How I Set It Up, Pricing, and the 30-Document Checklist

 1. M&A due diligence

 During M&A transactions, the acquiring company evaluates the target's financial, legal, and operational status.
-A data room lets sellers share thousands of sensitive documents with multiple prospective buyers while maintaining separate access groups for each bidder.
+Sell-side advisors typically share thousands of sensitive documents with multiple prospective buyers while maintaining separate access groups per bidder.
+Granular permissions and dynamic watermarking are non-negotiable.

 2. Financial due diligence

 Investors and lenders assess a company's financial health before committing capital.
-The data room houses financial statements, audit reports, tax returns, and projections in a secure environment with download restrictions and watermarking.
+The data room houses audited financial statements (usually 3-5 years), management accounts, tax returns, cash flow projections, and working capital analyses.
+Download restrictions and per-session watermarks prevent model exfiltration.

-Legal teams review contracts, litigation records, IP rights, and regulatory compliance.
-A legal due diligence checklist helps ensure nothing gets missed, and the data room's Q&A module keeps legal questions organized.
+Legal teams review material contracts, litigation records, IP rights, and regulatory compliance.
+A legal due diligence checklist ensures nothing is missed, and the data room's Q&A module keeps legal questions threaded and auditable.
+Attorney-client privilege requires careful permissioning.

 4. Operational due diligence

-Evaluating day-to-day operations, processes, and supply chain efficiency.
-Data rooms house operational manuals, quality procedures, and vendor agreements with permission controls that limit access to relevant teams.
+Evaluating day-to-day operations, processes, supply chain, and customer concentration.
+Data rooms house operational manuals, quality procedures, vendor agreements, and customer contracts with permission controls that limit visibility to the buyer's operations team.

 5. IT and cybersecurity due diligence